anavilohia/Innov8/README.md

 * Checkstyle

   * Checks that the code follows style guidelines, generating warnings or errors as needed
-  * This runs as part of the CI pipeline; the most recent report can be found in the Actions tab under the most recent workflow run > Artifacts > ci-reports
+  * This runs as part of the CI pipeline; the most recent report can be found by clicking the above CI reports link and clicking the most recent workflow run > Artifacts > ci-reports (this is also included in the reports folder in the root of the repo)
   * It can also be run using the "Checkstyle-IDEA" plugin for IntelliJ
   * Most recent checkstyle results (Dec 4, 2024)
     <img width="647" alt="image" src="https://github.com/user-attachments/assets/68215630-c372-432f-966f-b8bb20b9e6f3">
 * PMD

   * Performs static analysis of the Java code, generating errors and warnings as needed
-  * This runs as part of the CI pipeline; the most recent report can be found in the Actions tab under the most recent workflow run > Artifacts > ci-reports
+  * This runs as part of the CI pipeline; the most recent report can be found by clicking the above CI reports link and clicking the most recent workflow run > Artifacts > ci-reports (this is also included in the reports folder in the root of the repo)
   * The current code includes the following rulesets as specified in pom.xml:
     ```
     <ruleset>/category/java/errorprone.xml</ruleset>